-During the virtual Plenary 15 (March 2020), 50 participants joined the two SSC IG sessions that helped conveening this group.
+During the virtual Plenary 15 (March 2020), 50 participants joined the two SSC IG sessions.
 They were invited to indicate their interest in joining FAIR4RS WG.
 This provided a list of 34 initial members.
 Communications around the formation of this WG will continue to promote membership to the wider community, which is intended to extend beyond RDA members.
-The fact that the WG is established jointly with FORCE11 and ReSA is another guarantee of the breadth of representation.
-To date more than a 100 members have joined the FAIR4RS WG.